Tadpoles might be small but they’re a homeopath’s best friend.

 These experiments were repeated six times with similar results over two countries.

-The really interesting part for those of us who use homeopathy, is that the scientists also decided to check the effect of different electromagnetic fields had on the remedies.
+But the interesting part for those of us who use homeopathy is that the scientists also decided to check the effect of different electromagnetic fields on the remedies.

 For centuries it has been known that coffee, mint and camphor can sometimes antidote homeopathic remedies in sensitive people.
 Polluting electromagnetic radiation, however, is a relatively new phenomenon and we are still unsure of its full effects.

 So, our tadpole researchers looked to see if the potentised thryoxine, when exposed to radiation from mobile (cell) phones, airport X-rays, red light barcode scanners, and microwave ovens, still had an effect on the tadpoles.